-Knowledge about the defendant
+Knowledge about the Defendant

-21. The defendant is known to be a publisher and is in the business of publishing bare acts of various statutes and rules, with its name and title in its distinct yellow colour.
+21. The defendant is a known publisher and is engaged in the business of publishing bare acts of various statutes and rules.

 21.1.
-Around July 2025, the plaintiffs discovered that the defendant is publishing, marketing, soliciting orders for, and selling a COAT-POCKET version of the defendant's Constitution of India Bare Act ['impugned coat-pocket editions'], through similar trade channels as those of the plaintiffs' including online market places such as Amazon, Flipkart, third-party online channels, as well as retail stores.
+In July 2025, the plaintiffs discovered that the defendant is publishing, marketing, soliciting orders for, and selling a COAT-POCKET version of the defendant's Constitution of India Bare Act ['impugned coat-pocket editions'], through similar trade channels as those of the plaintiffs' including online market places such as Amazon, Flipkart, third-party online channels, as well as retail stores.

 21.2.
 The impugned coat-pocket editions bear striking similarity to the plaintiffs' coat-pocket editions.
-In fact, the defendant has adopted a similar trade dress to that of the plaintiffs, as illustrated below: - editions, has also published its own regular bound edition of the bare act of the Constitution of India in yellow colour, over which the plaintiffs have no objection, as it does not infringe or constitute the act of passing of works of the plaintiffs.
+Infact, the defendant has adopted a similar trade dress to that of the plaintiffs, as illustrated below: -

 21.3.
-The defendant, apart from publishing the impugned coat-pocket
+The defendant is also selling its coat-pocket editions of the